-Don has coached the voice work for actors on Broadway, off Broadway, in feature films, television productions, in regional theater and for video games.
+Don has coached the voice work for actors on Broadway, off Broadway, in feature films, television productions, and in regional theater.

-Wadsworth is the dialect coach for Outsiders, a Sony Pictures Television production that aired in January 2016, (He also plays a part in it).
-He has coached CMU alumni Matt Bomer and Josh Gad for various TV and film productions.
-He covered the voice work for the PBS mini series, The War that Made America.
-He served as the dialect coach for Adventureland for Miramax Films, The Road with Viggo Mortensen and Charlize Theron, Homecoming with Mischa Barton, Sorority Row with Julian Morris, Warrior starring Tom Hardy, Joel Edgerton and Nick Nolte for Lionsgate Films, and A New York Heartbeat with Eric Roberts.
+He also covered the voice work for the PBS mini series, The War that Made America and served as the dialect coach for Adventureland for Miramax Films, The Road with Viggo Mortensen and, Homecoming with Mischa Barton, Sorority Row with Julian Morris.

-Wadsworth has coached such Oscar-nominated actors as Bob Hoskins, Ellen Burstyn, Olympia Dukakis, Tom Hulce, Dianne Ladd and Danny Aiello.
-He has coached numerous dialects for landmark regional theater productions including Australian for Marshall Mason’s production The Sum of Us, New England for Robert Ackerman’s Our Town, Welsh for the StageWest production of Night Must Fall and South African for a national tour of Master Harold and the Boys.
+Wadsworth has coached such Oscar-nominated actors as Bob Hoskins (Passed Away), Ellen Burstyn, Olympia Dukakis, Dianne Ladd and Danny Aiello (The Cemetery Club), Tom Hulce and Ray Liotta (Dominck and Eugene).
+He has coached numerous dialects for landmark regional theater productions including Australian for Marshall Mason’s production The Sum of Us, South African for a national tour of Master Harold and the Boys.
 He has served as a voice and dialect coach for Actor’s Theater of Louisville, The Chautauqua Theater Company, The Pittsburgh Public Theater, The City Theater, Civic Light Opera, Opera Pittsburgh, The Cleveland Playhouse and Cincinnati Playhouse in the Park.

 Wadsworth studied with Edith Skinner, the Speech and Dialects coach for the American Conservatory Theater, Cicely Berry, the Voice Director of the Royal Shakespeare Company and Patsy Rodenberg, the Voice Director of the Royal National Theatre of Great Britain.

-For Carnegie Mellon Wadsworth has directed mainstage productions of Romeo and Juliet, A Midsummer Night’s Dream, London Cuckolds, The Playboy of the Western World and The Learned Ladies.
+For Carnegie Mellon Wadsworth has directed mainstage productions of Romeo and Juliet, A Midsummer Night’s Dream, London Cuckolds, The Playboy of the Western World, Comedy of Errors and The Learned Ladies.

-He is a member of Actor’s Equity, SAG-AFTRA (the film and television actors’ unions).
-Wadsworth’s voice can be heard on hundreds of regional and national radio and television commercials.
-He was named Best Actor for the Air Awards for his work in broadcast.
-He is the solo voice for the New Testament for Watchword Productions available world-wide on DVD.
+He is a member of Actor’s Equity (the professional actor’s union), SAG-AFTRA (the film and television actor’s union).
+Wadsworth’s voice can be heard on hundreds of regional and national radio and television commercials and for various video games He was named Best Actor for the Air Awards for his work in broadcast.
+He is the solo voice for the New Testament for Watchword Productions available world-wide.